 and for each $J$ denote its pullback to the set $V_J^{|J|+1}$ by the same letter.
 Then, writing $a_n: = \sqrt{\|e_{I_n\less I_{n-1}}\|}$ and $\chi_i: = \chi_{I_i}$, we define

-Note the following. \begin{itemlist} \item In order for the collar maps to be defined over $\Pp(x)$, we must have $r_n(x)< w_{I_n}$ for all $n$.
-But for all $m>n$ because $(\Vv,\ve)$ is collar compatible: see Definition~\ref{def:collcompat}. \item To see that the path $\Pp(x)$ varies continuously with $x$, it suffices to check continuity for a sequence of points $x^\nu\to x^\infty$ for which just one of the functions $\chi$ --- say $\chi_s$ --- changes from a positive value to zero.
+To check that $\al_{IJ}(e_{A\less I},x)$ is well defined we note the following. \begin{itemlist} \item The path $\Pp(e,x)$ depends both on the position of $|x|$ with respect to the sets $|V_H|^{|H|+1}$ in the chain \eqref{eq:chain2}, and on the relative sizes $a_k$ of the relevant components of $e$; cf. equations \eqref{eq:al1J}. \item In order for the collar maps to be defined over $\Pp(e,x)$, we must have $r_n(x)< w_{I_n}$ for all $n$.
+But for all $m>n$ because $(\Vv,\ve)$ is collar compatible: see Definition~\ref{def:collcompat}. \item Further at each stage we need the image of the iterated collar map to lie in the domain of the next collar map It follows from \eqref{eq:coll19} that the initial point of $\Pp(e,x)$ does lie in $\p'\, Y_{\Vv,J,\,\ve}$.
+One then uses the fact that these domains $\p'\, Y_{\Vv,J,\,\ve}$ are compatible with covering maps, as explained in \eqref{eq:collH},\eqref{eq:coll4}. \item To see that the path $\Pp(e,x)$ varies continuously with $x$, it suffices to check continuity for a sequence of points $x^\nu\to x^\infty$ for which just one of the functions $\chi$ --- say $\chi_s$ --- changes from a positive value to zero.
 But in this case (assuming that $e$ is fixed) the functions $r_i(x)$ are continuous for $i<s$, while for $i\ge s$ we have

 \item If $x\in V_{IH}^{|I|+1, |H|}$ for $H = I_s$ where $m<s< n$, then $\chi_s(x) = 1$.
-In this case, we can divide $\Pp(x)$ into two independent segments at the point $p_s$, because the lengths $r_n(x), n>s$ no longer depend on $a_i, i\le s$ since $\la_i = 0$ for $i\le s$.
-Further, the second part of $\Pp(x)$ projects to the path $\Pp(\phi_{IH}(x))$ under the natural projection \end{itemlist}
+In this case, we can divide $\Pp(e,x)$ into two independent segments at the point $p_s$, because the lengths $r_n(x), n>s$ no longer depend on $a_i, i\le s$ since $\la_i = 0$ for $i\le s$.
+Further, the second part of $\Pp(e,x)$ projects to the path $\Pp(\phi_{IH}(x))$ under the natural projection \end{itemlist}